Results from data collected 2010 - 2014.

 Although collisions happen every day, the above chart represents when birds are recovered.
 Shown is the weekly count (5 years).
 The spring migration occurs in the period of weeks 9 - 23 and fall migration weeks 33 - 46.
 We see a higher number (almost 3 times) during fall because the young birds are returning along with the parents to their wintering locations in the south.
-Many of these young birds never make it and as a result will not return north to propagate the spices.
+Many of these young birds never make it and as a result will not return north to propagate the species.

 By type (result of collision):

 Approximately 6,000 birds are recovered each year, sadly two-thirds (average) of the recorded collisions are fatal.
 Since CBCM operations are at ground level we can speculate this number is actually higher because there are many areas that monitors cannot access (overhangs, open-air courtyards, roof tops, etc), and many birds have been scavenged by predators before monitors can get to them.

 The result of the collision vary, the above chart represents the most common species and the recorded results.